NCI-GDC/gpas-aws-workflow-runner/README.md

 git clone git@github.com:NCI-GDC/gpas-aws-workflow-runner.git
 ```

 - Download all the reference files.
 By default all files are downloaded to `/mnt/SCRATCH/reference/hwf/`.
 You can pass a different value in the argument if you like.
+Ensure current user has write access to this directory. `sudo mkdir -p /mnt/SCRATCH && sudo chown -R ${USER}:${USER} /mnt/SCRATCH`
 ```
 cd gpas-aws-workflow-runner/workflows/
 ./download-input-files.sh